 Shop for kinder alternatives online

 If you have trouble finding items like dairy-free cheese or dairy-free chocolate in your local supermarket, ask at the counter in case it’s hiding in a special section, or try checking in organic or wholefood shops.
-Alternatively, you can order everything from the comfort of your home from stores like Vegan Perfection or The Cruelty Free Shop!
+Alternatively, you can order everything from the comfort of your home from stores like Vegan Perfection or Vegan Grocery Store!

 Why dairy free?